 Jensen Rock and Sand had been looking to locate a plant in the area for some time.
-Cramer says FAEDC had the company in mind when it began the industrial park project.
-“We needed to get it done so they could come here.
-They’ve been patient,” he says.
+Cramer said FAEDC had the company in mind when it began the industrial park project.

 The plant will start out with two full time and one part time employee.
 Cramer believes having a cement plant in Faulkton will spur a lot of growth.
 “This is huge for the whole community.
 Anytime you have a building project, so much time and expense goes into concrete transportation.
 This should mean less expensive projects.”